In Brief

 Group CBT Results

 Jager et al. (2021) found that group CBT for misophonia resulted in 37% of participants no longer meeting diagnostic criteria after treatment.
-The group format was essential.. individual CBT alone did not show the same results.
-Something about doing the work together changes the outcome.
+Because the trial was delivered in a group format, it supports the value of structured group work.
+It does not prove that individual CBT cannot help, but it does show that doing the work alongside others can be powerful.

 What This Means

-If you have misophonia, the single most powerful thing you can do.. beyond any technique, any app, any course.. is find people who understand.
+If you have misophonia, one of the most supportive things you can do, alongside techniques, tools, and professional help where appropriate, is find people who understand.

 Not people who will fix you.
 People who will walk alongside you.